Fox School of Business & Management

 Martin Grace, Harry Cochran Professor in Risk, Insurance and Healthcare Management, Department of Risk, Actuarial Science, and Legal Studies, Fox School of Business and Management; PhD, University of Florida.

-Curtis J. Gregory, Assistant Professor of Instruction, Department of Management, Fox School of Business and Management; PhD, Walden University.
+Curtis J. Gregory, Associate Professor of Instruction, Department of Management, Fox School of Business and Management; PhD, Walden University.

 Michael Guglielmo, Associate Professor of Practice, Department of Management, Fox School of Business and Management; MBA, Temple University.